Notify me

 It reflects, as well as contributing to, the development of societies it relates to.
 One of the most significant well-known revolutions in its evolution was the Renaissance, which sparked a revival in art, science, and culture, emphasizing humanism and realism, and also rebelling against the existing traditions.

 The whole of the Western Art Tradition can be seen as a continual process of evolution, constantly challenging the currently accepted norms and perspectives, expanding into new areas and exploring innovative possibilities.
 Morse Peckham said (in “Beyond the Tragic Vision; the quest for identity in the nineteenth century”) that an artist “presents a way of escaping from some conventions.”
+And that is a continual process.

 The Western Art Tradition And Symbolic Representations